ZKC19940412/mluvspec/simulation-files/bc_calculations/README.md

 			1). aromatic.in
 			2). steom_dlpno_ccsd_extxyz

-- Note: "energy = 1.0" shown in xyz files only serve as the place holder for the energies.
-We only use fitsnap to compute the descriptors.
+- Note: "energy = 1.0" shown in xyz files only serves as the place holder for the energies.
+We only use FitSNAP to compute the descriptors.

 - To set the FitSNAP package into the python path,  set the environment variable as follow:
 ```bash